mamagoooot/STORY_wren-kellan/README.md

 **Kellan’s Rating**: ★★★★☆
 > “Clean.
 Secure.
 Strategically located.
 Would’ve been five stars until she reorganized my knives by color.”

+### The Safehouse
+Wren wakes, her shoulder throbbing and stiff.
+She knows, instantly, it’s not a hospital.
+The window has bars.
+The air smells wrong—sterile, but not clean.
+Like a place meant to be wiped down fast.
+There’s water on the nightstand.
+A folded towel.
+Gauze.
+Her camera bag—untouched, maybe—but it’s there.
+Kellan stands just inside the doorway.
+Arms crossed.
+“You’re awake.”
+She blinks at him.
+Tries to sit up.
+Winces hard.
+“You... saved me.”
+“You were shot.”
+“No sh*t.”
+He steps forward, hands empty, movements deliberate.
+“You passed out before the bleeding stopped.
+If I hadn’t closed the wound, you’d be dead.”
+“So… what?
+I’m not dead because you’re feeling generous?”
+“No.”
+He stops at the edge of the bed.
+Calm.
+Measured.
+“You’re not dead because someone else pulled the trigger.
+And I don’t like that.”
+She stares at him, heartbeat climbing again.
+“You still planning to kill me?”
+“That depends.”
+“On what?”
+“Whether anyone else tries again.”
+“What the hell does that mean?”
+“It means you were my mission.
+Now you’re a liability.
+And I’m deciding what to do with you.”
+Wren pulls the blanket around her tighter, like it’s armor.
+It isn’t.
+She knows that now.
+“You’re insane.”
+He doesn’t answer.
+That night, she doesn’t sleep.

+### The Delay
+**Setting:**
+Same safehouse.
+Kellan stands in the hallway outside the room.
+Door open behind him.
+Wren's quiet.
+Not asleep.
+Probably planning something stupid.
+Again.
+He checks his watch.
+It’s been hours.
+The phone sits on the counter.
+Cold.
+Waiting.
+One number to dial.
+One sentence to say: Target neutralized.
+But he hasn’t.
+Not yet.
+She’s not trained.
+Not connected.
+No handler, no files, no backup.
+She’s an accident.
+A glitch.
+A face in the wrong frame.
+The kind of mistake that gets buried without headlines.
+I’ve cleaned up bigger messes for less.
+So why the hell haven’t I done it?
+He wipes down the knife.
+Not because it’s dirty.
+Just routine.
+Hands need something to do.
+She’s not the first civilian I’ve been sent to erase.
+But she’s the first one who talks to stray cats and offers me her fries without blinking.
+She thinks I’m in therapy.
+That I play assassin like it’s cosplay.
+That I watch ninja movies and journal about my trauma.
+He closes his eyes.
+Briefly.
+One breath.
+In.
+Out.
+She offered to take me shopping.
+He almost laughs.
+Almost.
+He sits.
+Phone in hand.
+Thumb hovers over the contact.
+Protocol says the moment a target sees you—really sees you—you eliminate the threat.
+And she saw me.
+Back in the garden.
+The second I covered her wound, she looked at me like she knew.
+And she ran.
+And I chased her.
+Not because of the mission.
+Because someone else tried to kill her.
+And I didn’t like that.
+He sets the phone down.
+Doesn’t call.
+She was mine.
+That’s why.
+And if anyone’s going to end this, it’s going to be me.
+On my terms.
+My timing.
+Because the second someone else pulled the trigger, they took that choice from me.
+And I don’t let anyone take what’s mine.
+He glances back at the open doorway.
+She hasn’t moved.
+But she’s listening.
+He knows.
+This is a mistake.
+I know it is.
+But I’m not bored anymore.

 ---

 #### CHAPTER 7 – "Inventory"